Norwegian Mountains, Møre og Romsdal

 Sneldelida

 Follow a very visible trail all the way to Sætra (approx. 320m elev.).
 There is a main trail junction in the pine forest just before Sætra.
-If you are close to the creek, you may not see it.
-The junction is well marked with several trailsigns, but hard to see in the dark forest.
+If you are too close to the creek, you may not see it.
+The junction is well marked with several signposts, but it is hard to see in the dark forest.
 In any case, you will return to this junction after having visited Skolma.

 The path to Sneldelida can be hard to find, but just head upwards on the grassy fields.
 Set course directly for Sneldelida, and sooner or later you will cross the path.
 Whether you want to follow it, is a different question.
 The paths in this region runs here and there, and not all follow the A-to-B logic.
 You can reach Sneldelida in any way you choose, so just choose one.
 The summit is on the far side of the plateau you enter.
-There is a proper cairn on top, as well as a summit logbook.
+There is a proper cairn on top.

 Signalhornet

 Take the shortest route to Signalhornet.
 You can follow a path that bypasses the top west of Signalhornet, to the right.
-A major cairn marks the top of Signalhornet.
-I forgot to check if there was a summit logbook.
+A large cairn marks the top of Signalhornet.

 Skolma

 Take the shortest route to Skolma.
-There is no direct path, although you cross several along the way.
-A proper cairn marks the top, and there is a summit logbook.
+There is no direct path, although you cross several paths along the way.
+A proper cairn marks the top.

 Descent